 6X Great Godly Grandfather...What were you thinking?

-Here's a guy whose ardent temperament and zealous Christian beliefs led him to a real 'Calling of the Wild..erness'.
+Here's a man whose ardent temperament and zealous Christian beliefs led him to a real 'Calling of the Wild..erness'.

-It is said he caught 'The Glowing Spirit' of the approaching 'Millenial Glory', abandoned everything and everyone except his wife and three young children and rushed right up to the Susquehanna and pitched his WigWam among the Mohawks.
+It is said he caught 'The Glowing Spirit' of the approaching 'Millenial Glory', abandoned everything and everyone except his wife and three young children, and moved to the Susquehanna to live in a WigWam among the Mohawks.
 Poor Martha went from the bosom of civilized society and all the comforts of life to a wilderness where your next meal was covered in fur, your neighbors were nearly naked, your children's lessons went from books to bows and arrows, and your husband was thumping a Bible to the beat of TomToms.
 Bless her heart!

 Note: the following is purely supposition on my part...based on facts...of course.